The Labor Certification process, commonly referred to as PERM, is the process by which a U.S. employer sponsors an employee’s immigration.

 - Evidence of completion of all required recruitment steps, including evidence of all applications received and appropriate contact made with potentially qualified applicants

 - Explanation of why the position requires the minimum degree

 - Explanation of why the position requires a certain number of months or years of related employment experience or academic knowledge

 - Explanation of why the position requires certain specialized knowledge, skills, or training

 - Explanation of why knowledge of a foreign language is required for the position

 - Explanation of why domestic or international travel is required for the position

 Because audits can be random and the percentage of cases audited by DOL is increasing, we take all necessary preliminary steps to both help avoid an audit, and be prepared for an audit should we receive one.
 The most common audit is a request for recruitment documentation and all applications received, accompanied by an explanation of why the employer deemed each applicant unqualified.
-Therefore it is crucial for the employer to show a good faith effort in evaluating resumes and contacting potentially qualified applicants, and keep detailed records of all correspondence with applicants.
+Therefore, it is crucial for the employer to show a good faith effort in evaluating resumes and contacting potentially qualified applicants, and keeping detailed records of all correspondence with applicants.

 In certain rare circumstances, the DOL may then require an employer to go through the process of “supervised recruitment” after an audit.